Tanisha0401/Exploring-Mental-Health-Data/README.md

 > Treatment Seeking Behavior: Analysis of how many individuals sought treatment and the factors influencing that decision.
 > Interactive Filters: Drill down by region, company size, gender, and other filters for customized exploration.

+📷 Screenshots
+Here are some visuals from the dashboard:

+Dashboard Overview

 🛠️ Built With
 Power BI Desktop – Data visualization and dashboard design .pbix File – Exploring Mental Health Data.pbix included for review and editing